jimmoores/quandl4j/README.md

 Quandl4J : A Quandl library for Java
 ====================================
-# NEWS: 2.0.0 released
+**NEWS: 2.0.0 released**
 The 2.0.0 release represents a substantial rewrite to allow the use of alternative types to hold tabular and meta-data.
 The initial implementations will be 'classic' and 'tablesaw'.
 Classic refers to the existing API use of json.org's JSONObject type for metadata and the home-grown TabularResult type for tabular data.
 Tablesaw is new project build around an in-memory table implementation in the same vein as TabularResult, but taken much, much further, by allowing fast querying, filtering, and so on.
 Many thanks to Ben McCann his suggestions, which kicked off development of 2.0.0.

 More details can be found in the [release notes](https://github.com/jimmoores/quandl4j/blob/master/RELEASE-NOTES.md).

+# Introduction
 [Quandl](http://quandl.com) is a source of millions of free data sets covering financial, economic, sociological and country data via an open REST API.  **Quandl4j** is a Java 7+ client-side wrapper for this API provided under the commercially friendly [Apache V2 license](http://www.apache.org/licenses/LICENSE-2.0.html).
 It provides a type safe and fluent API in a modern style that takes care of constructing URLs and processing JSON and CSV responses but nonetheless allows access to all the functionality of the underlying REST API.

 Quandl4J uses [Travis CI](http://travis-ci.org/jimmoores/quandl4j) to perform continuous builds.
 The current status is [![Build Status](https://travis-ci.org/jimmoores/quandl4j.svg?branch=master)](https://travis-ci.org/jimmoores/quandl4j)